zerostaticthemes/hugo-serif-theme/README.md

 # Stackbit Deploy

-Deploy to Netlify and connect a Headless CMS in 1 click.
+This theme is is ready to import into Stackbit.
+This will deploy the site to Netlify and optionally you can select a headless CMS so you can edit the content without ever touching the code.

 [![Create with Stackbit](https://assets.stackbit.com/badge/create-with-stackbit.svg)](https://app.stackbit.com/create?theme=https://github.com/JugglerX/hugo-serif-theme)